 Have a squeaky door somewhere that’s driving you crazy?
 You can silence the squeak with shortening!
 Just rub a small amount of shortening over the hinge, then open and shut the door a few times.
 It’s a quick and easy fix, and you’ll wonder why you didn’t do it sooner!

 There’s nothing worse than realizing you’ve accidentally stripped a screw head while trying to remove a stubborn screw.
 But this problem’s easy enough to fix if you have a rubber band on hand!

 Place a section of the rubber band over the screw head, then use your screwdriver or drill to remove the screw like normal.
 The rubber band will help grip the screw so you can get it out!

 4. Secure Screws In Place

 Want to make sure a screw stays in place?
 Once it’s screwed in, coat the head with a layer of clear nail polish.
 When the nail polish dries, it will seal the screw in place and make it much less likely to loosen over time.

 5. Clean Grout Lines

 Could your grout lines use a good cleaning?
 Try using carpet cleaner!
-Spray a foaming carpet cleaner like Resolve onto dirty grout lines, then scrub with a stiff brush.
-Let it sit for 10 minutes, then rinse or mop clean.
+Spray a foaming carpet cleaner like Resolve or a DIY carpet cleaner onto grout lines, then scrub with a stiff brush.
+Let it sit for 10 minutes then rinse clean.

 6. Fill Nail Holes

-You can fill nail holes (or at least make them invisible) with a few different common household items.
+You can fill nail holes (or at least make less visible) with a few different common household items.
 Use a bit of plain white toothpaste, a bar of soap, or a white crayon to fill nail holes in a pinch!